- by Bryan Veldboom - updated on 7/15/2021

 One thing to keep in mind; if your headlamp has different light modes, using it on a higher mode will go through battery power much quicker than a lower setting.
 For example, the NEBO TRANSCEND mentioned earlier will last for 4 hours on high mode (450 lumens), 5.5 hours on medium (170 lumens) and 27.5 hours on its lowest setting of 30 lumens.

 Weight is another factor to keep in mind when selecting a headlamp.
 Bulkier models with long run times might be fine for up-close work or night walking, but a poor match for something like jogging.
 If you're looking for something on the lighter side, check out the Bandit Headlamp from Streamlight.
 This compact light can be worn using the included headband or attached to the visor of a ball cap.

 No matter what you plan on using it for, Batteries Plus has a headlamp for you.
 Shop our full selection of headlamps online or stop into any one of our 700+ locations.
-You’ll also want to be sure you have plenty of extra alkaline batteries on hand to keep your headlamp running.
-In addition to the applications mentioned above, a headlamp is great thing to have on hand in case of emergencies.
+You'll also want to be sure you have plenty of extra alkaline batteries on hand to keep your headlamp running.
+In addition to the applications mentioned above, a headlamp is a great thing to have on hand in case of emergencies.
 Read up on other supplies you should stock up on for hurricane season.